bavarianstance/ThirstDaze-Happy-Hour-Search/README.md

 # Project Happy Hour

 ## ThirstDaze
- - The Happy Hour Appication that provides a curated list of happy hour or daily drink specials based off your current location.
+ * The Happy Hour Appication that provides a curated list of happy hour or daily drink specials based off your current location.
 The software looks at dozens of different signals, including various measures of quality, reliability, and activity on the ThirstDaze app.
--In addition to our directory, you can use ThirstDaze to find new experiences, neighborhoods, and to see where your friends are ordering pickle backs.
+* In addition to our directory, you can use ThirstDaze to find new experiences, neighborhoods, and to see where your friends are ordering pickle backs.

--Every business owner or happy hour goer can setup a free account to keep information fresh and up-to- date via crowdsourse.
+* Every business owner or happy hour goer can setup a free account to keep information fresh and up-to- date via crowdsourse.

 ## OUR PURPOSE IS TO CONNECT YOU WITH THE CLOSEST, COLDEST, AND CHEAPEST BEVERAGE.